-Around 35-40% of all infertility cases stem from male reproductive problems.
+Around 30% of all infertility cases stem from male reproductive problems.
 Regardless of the severity of the male factor, we can assist a high percentage of those cases to have children.
-We work closely with prominent urologists if further specialist expertise is required.

 New genetic testing technologies can provide patients with information and options that may help with the success of their treatment.
 It can also reduce the chances of having a child with genetic conditions.

 Preimplantation genetic screening (PGS or PGT-A) is offered in conjunction with IVF to patients whose eggs are at an increased risk of chromosomal abnormalities.

 ARGC also offers preimplantation genetic diagnosis (PGD or PGT-M) to couples at risk of single-gene disorders in order to have their embryos tested before transfer.
 Over 100 different single-gene disorders can be tested using this technology.